hyperledger/anoncreds-spec/spec/data_flow_revocation.md

 results, the [[ref: holder]] MAY use the time of the cached result as the `from`, so that only the credentials with revocation status changes since that time are returned.
 The [[ref: holder]] then adds the returned lists to the cached lists.
-If the [[ref: verifier]] has requested a "back in time" PoN-R, the [[ref: holder]] may use a `to` date to match the date of interest to the [[ref: verifier]].
+If the [[ref: verifier]] has requested a "back in time" NRP, the [[ref: holder]] may use a `to` date to match the date of interest to the [[ref: verifier]].
 When executed, the transaction returns: